pranshul-kaushik/Case-Study-Credit-Card/README.md

 After Removing those Influential Points and satisfying the **Assumption**.

 <h2>Conclusion :</h2>
 Linear regression is used to train the model.
-The following features were selected to train the model i.e. these features are driving the total spend of the customer:
+The following features were selected to train the model i.e. these features are driving the total spend of the customer is mentioned below:

-<h2>Data Dictionary :</h2>
+**Feature that affecting total spend of Customers**

 - age : Age in years
 - carcatvalue : Primary vehicle price category